 In addition, they can double as serving vessels for small bites of appetizers such as hamachi crudo.

-For $13, you can upgrade and get the notched style spoons that will hand in the soup bowl very handily.
+For $13, you can upgrade and get the notched style spoons that will hang onto the rim, so it doesn’t completely fall into the bowl.

 #6 Matcha Tea Set ($13)

-Whether you drink matcha tea or cook with it, this is the “authentic” set to have to scoop it and most importantly whisk it.
+Whether you drink matcha tea or cook with it, this is the “authentic” set to have to scoop it and most importantly whisk it into hot water for tea.

 Since matcha tea comes in powder form, it must be whisked thoroughly to fully dissolve into liquid.